All Policies

 General Policies

-Establishes the processes for developing and approving policies and procedures.
-This policy ensures that all policies are up-to-date, consistent in format, and understandable to campus stakeholders.
+Establishes the mandates for developing, revising and rescinding UW-Whitewater policies, procedures, and interim policies.
+This policy ensures that all policies and procedures are up-to-date, consistent in format, and understandable to campus stakeholders.

 View the Policy